 Here’s a description of all (or at least most of) the competitions available to shooters in this area, split by the organisations that run them:

 Shoulder-to-Shoulder league: Teams of four, twenty shots per match.
 Anything from 8 to 12 matches per season from October to March, shooting matches both home and away.
 There are either one or two divisions, with the number of teams varying from year to year.
 In 2016-17 there weren’t enough teams to run two divisions so a concurrent handicap competition was introduced to give the lower-average teams something to shoot for and that practicve has continued.

 Team Postal league: Divisions of six teams of four, ten shots per round per team member over ten fortnightly rounds.
 Runs from October to March.
 There are usually five or six divisions.

 Individual league: Three monthly rounds with a total of ten cards (three, three then four per month).
-The entry is split into divisions according to their declared average and each competitor shoots two one-to-one matches against each of the others in the division.
+Runs from January to March.
+Entrants are split into divisions according to their declared average and each competitor shoots two one-to-one matches against each of the others in the division.

 Individual Championships: There is an Open competition as well as two ‘Inexpert’ classes for those with lower averages, shot postally.
 There are also Ladies, Veterans and Junior Championships.
 The top sixteen overall in the Open category go through to a shoulder-to-shoulder final, which takes the form of a knock-out competition to decide the winner.
 The first stage has to be shot by mid-February and the final is in early April.